 An interview conducted by the Asian Human Rights Commission.
 The views expressed do not necessarily reflect those of the AHRC.

-What do you think about the policing system in our country?
+How do you view the policing system in your country?